tytydraco/yessleep/out/Neuralink_is_not_what_you_think.md

 Enhanced Memory Integration Technology (E.M.I.T.)

 E.M.I.T. was the cutting-edge Neuralink system that enabled consciousness projection into the past.
 It could take your current consciousness to a very distant negative coordinate as long as you existed in that coordinate.
-It was initially designed for self-improvement, but things went wrong when the CEO and then-advisor to the POTUS, Elon Musk, tried to use it on himself to explore history in its unbiased form.
+It was initially designed for self-improvement, but things went wrong when the CEO and then-advisor to the POTUS, Mr. E.M, tried to use it on himself to explore history in its unbiased form.

 I am receiving some static interference and will be logged off soon.
 But I'll try to reconnect at a later coordinate, maybe.

 For now, I can tell you this much:

-Some call it a malfunction or maybe an orchestrated interference, but Musk ended up way back in one of the darkest coordinates of your known history at that point.
+Some call it a malfunction or maybe an orchestrated interference, but Mr. E.M ended up way back in one of the darkest coordinates of your known history at that point.

-1940.
+N 52° 31' 0" , E 13° 24' 0" - 1940.04.20